 The National Human Rights Commission, NHRC, India launched its silver jubilee celebrations in collaboration with Indian Institute of Mass Communication, IIMC, New Delhi with a composite programme highlighting its association with media for the promotion and protection of human rights.

-Inaugurating the programme, as a Chief Guest, Mr. Justice Chandramauli Kumar Prasad, Chairman, Press Council of India said that media has mostly helped propagate an informed opinion about human rights.
-With the massive power and infrastructure to reach people within seconds with the changing time and technologies, the responsibilities and duties of media towards the society have also augmented.
+Inaugurating the programme, Chief Guest, Mr. Justice Chandramauli Kumar Prasad, Chairman, Press Council of India said that media has mostly helped propagate an informed opinion about human rights.
+With the massive power and infrastructure to reach people within seconds with the changing time and technologies, the responsibilities and duties of media towards the society have also increased manifold.

 Earlier, Mr. K.G.
 Suresh, Director General, IIMC, New Delhi said that there is a need to develop a human rights curriculum in the studies of journalism.
 Mr. Ambuj Sharma, Secretary General, NHRC highlighted how the media reports have been useful for the Commission to take suo-motu cognizance of the human rights violations in the far flung areas of the country.

 On the occasion, the three winners of the NHRC's fourth Short Films on Human Rights Competition - Dr. Dev Kanya Thakur, Mr. Biplab Majumder and Mr. Jayajose Raj C.L. were given the first, second and third prize of Rs.
 1 lakh, 75 thousand and 50 thousand respectively along with certificates and trophies for their films - 'Behind the Bars', 'Third Gender' and 'It's Possible' respectively.
 The NHRC documentary made by the Films Division was also released on the occasion by the Chief Guest.